SpamBlockers/bot/README.md

 }
 ```
 > :warning: **Make sure your user ID is included in `admins.json`!** While there's no
-way to add yourself as a operator in the `admins.json`, its required to ad yourself to the list,
+way to add yourself as a operator in the `admins.json`, its required to add yourself to the list,
 ensuring that you don't lose control to your gbanlist.
 4. Finally, fire up the console and type `npm start` to hit the road.